rollyourown-xyz/ryo-host/README.md

         ./host-setup.sh -n <HOST_NAME>

-After setting up the host server, you are now ready to [deploy a rollyourown.xyz project](/rollyourown/projects/how_to_deploy) on the server.
+After setting up the host server, you are now ready to [deploy a rollyourown.xyz project](/rollyourown/how_to_use/deploy) on the server.

 ## How to Collaborate

-We would be delighted if you would like to contribute to [rollyourown.xyz](https://rollyourown.xyz) and there are a number of ways you can collaborate on this project:
+We would be delighted if you would like to contribute to rollyourown and there are a number of ways you can collaborate on this project:

 - [Raising security-related issues](https://rollyourown.xyz/collaborate/security_vulnerabilities/)
 - [Contributing bug reports, feature requests and ideas](https://rollyourown.xyz/collaborate/bug_reports_feature_requests_ideas/)
 - [Improving the project](https://rollyourown.xyz/collaborate/existing_projects_and_modules/) - e.g. to provide fixes or enhancements

-You may also like to contribute to the wider [rollyourown.xyz](https://rollyourown.xyz/) project by, for example:
+You may also like to contribute to the wider rollyourown project by, for example:

 - [Contributing a new project or module](https://rollyourown.xyz/collaborate/new_projects_and_modules/)
 - [Contributing to the rollyourown.xyz website content](https://rollyourown.xyz/collaborate/website_content/) or [design](https://rollyourown.xyz/collaborate/website_design/)